Airbrush

-An airbrush is a small, air-operated tool that atomizes and sprays various media, most often paint but also ink and dye, and foundation.
+An airbrush is a small, air-operated tool that atomizes and sprays various media, most often paint, but also ink, dye, and make-up.
 Spray painting developed from the airbrush and is considered to employ a type of airbrush.

 History

 Up until the mid-2000s, it was widely published that the airbrush was invented in 1893, but following research undertaken in collaboration with New York University's Conservation Department, and personal support from Professor Margaret Holben Ellis, a more detailed history emerged, which required many authorities such as Oxford Art to update their dictionaries and references.